-- 5.1.21 An anti-seize compound is used on the following locations: - a) Between engine crankshaft and pump and blade drive sheaves. - b) On clutch arm assembly between bearings and shaft and between lower sheave and shaft. - c) Between pump shafts and sheaves. - d) Between the cutter housing spindles and the sheaves.

-- e) Between the cutter housing spindles and the bearings. - 5.1.22 Dielectric grease is used on all blade type electrical connections to prevent corrosion and loss of contact. - 5.1.23 Check battery charge: (Electric start units only)
+- 5.1.21 An anti-seize compound is used on the following locations: - a) Between engine crankshaft and pump and blade drive sheaves. - b) On clutch arm assembly between bearings and shaft and between lower sheave and shaft. - between pump shafts and sheaves. - 5.1.22 Dielectric grease is used on all blade type electrical connections to prevent corrosion and loss of contact. - 5.1.23 Check battery charge: (Electric start units only)